FAQs

 Can my container be offloaded from a public highway?

-Yes, you, the client will be responsible for ensuring the road is clear and has sufficient space for our vehicle.
-We also recommend you seek permission from your local highways dept.
+Yes; however, the client will be responsible for ensuring the road is clear and has sufficient space for our vehicle.
+Remember, we cannot lift off a vehicle underneath overhead cables.
+We also recommend you seek permission from your local highways department.

 How soon can I have delivery?

-We offer 3-5 working days delivery, subject to availability of the equipment and transport operators.
+We offer 5-10 working days delivery, subject to the availability of the equipment and transport operators.
 However, if you require delivery sooner, then we will endeavour to service your requirements.